Fomys/znake/README.md

 # znake
-a snake with python and pygame
+A snake game with python and pygame